irondrive/andromeda-server/wiki/Development.md

 | Major Versions | Large Features | Incompatible | Incompatible | Required |

+## Code Standards

+* assert() is only to be used to placate phpstan.
+Do not rely on it for runtime correctness, as production environments usually disable asserts.
+Throw exceptions instead.

 ## Main Core Classes

 `index.php` is a very short wrapper that initializes the `IOInterface`, `ErrorManager`, `ApiPackage`, and `AppRunner` objects, and passes input from the interface to Run().  `init.php` handles some global setup as well as the class autoloader.